ratraze/dualsense-battery/README.md

 ### Configuration
 Place the .sh file anywhere you want and put the location in 'exec' field.
-Don't forget the & at the to not block the execution.
+Don't forget the & at the end.

 ### Module